 In this paper, we study the role of information asymmetry in microtargeted online advertising.
 Figure 13 provides a concise summary of the main results.
-We find that, under certain conditions, disallowing behavioral targeting can simultaneously increase ads' conversion rates and the publisher's revenue.
-This new result aligns with recent empirical evidence and offers a potential explanation for what has been observed in practice.
+We find that, under certain conditions, disallowing microtargeting can simultaneously increase ads' conversion rates and the publisher's revenue.
+This result aligns with recent anecdotal evidence and offers a potential explanation for what has been observed in practice.